 Not born with it: Narcolepsy is a sleep disorder that usually develops over the teenage years.
 It is likely autoimmune related.
-There are rare situation when narcolepsy occurs in multiple sclerosis, trauma or brain tumor.
+There are rare situations when narcolepsy occurs in multiple sclerosis, trauma or brain tumor.
 Narcolepsy is caused in most patients by a "hypocretin" deficiency in the hypothalamus. ...Read more

-A little sleepy: Most of the time i guess?Get a more detailed answer ›
+A little sleepy: Most of the time I guess?Get a more detailed answer ›

 Yes: Narcolepsy is a genetic abnormality and can occur in multiple family members although many single isolated cases also occur.
 Symptoms generally begin in adolescence.
 There are tests that can be done to see if you have the genetic susceptibility to narcolepsy, but they don't necessarily indicate you have the condition. ...Read more

 Does narcolepsy and cataplexy usually get worse over time?
 Is rapid change in severity over 12 months normal?

 It slowly progresses: Both narcolepsy and cataplexy gradually worsen over decades.
 Rapid change is likely some other factor; consider a repeat overnight sleep study to rule out coexisting sleep apnea, restless legs, poor sleep efficiency, or other causes of unrestful sleep.
 General tips: daytime naps, regular sleep-wake cycle, good sleep hygiene, routine activity during daytime, aerobic exercise, and sunlight exposure. ...Read more